the-cyber-boardroom/MGraph-AI__Service__Html__Graph/docs/dev/dev-briefs/v1.4.7__measuring-and-capturing__performance_stats/stories/The_Quadratic_Incident__A_Documentary.md

 *[Long pause.
 Camera slowly pushes in on the numbers.]*

-**DINIS** *(V.O., quiet)*: "There it was.
+**MARCUS** *(V.O., quiet)*: "There it was.
 The first value lookup takes 1.4 milliseconds.
 The last one takes 14.4 milliseconds.
 Ten times longer.
 And the only difference?
 The graph had grown."

 **ENGINEER #2** *(V.O.)*: "Each lookup was scanning the *entire* graph to see if a node already existed.
 Early lookups scanned 10 nodes.
 Later lookups scanned 140 nodes.
 Same operation.
 More work every time."